Home Compare JMT.LS vs PFGC

 Jerónimo Martins, SGPS vs Performance Food Group Company: Which Stock Looks Stronger in 2026?

-Jerónimo Martins, SGPS, holds the cleaner structural position, with the lead spread across valuation and profitability.
-Performance Food Company does not offset that deficit through any equally strong structural edge elsewhere.
+Jerónimo Martins, SGPS, holds the cleaner structural position, with the lead spread across growth and valuation.
+Performance Food Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Performance Food Company, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Jerónimo Martins, SGPS,, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (JMT.LS: STOXX 600, PFGC: Russell 1000).